coenkcore/nanopwn/README.md

 # Nanopwn Exploit

 ## What is Nanopwn?
-It's a modded version of of Pwnage 2.0 Exploit for the iPod, iPhone, and iPhone 3g.
+Nanopwn is a hardware exploit for some non-iOS iPods that is based on pwnage 2.0 exploit by the iPhone Dev Team back in 2008.
+It has been heavily modified to work on these older iPods and currently

 ## iPod Nano 2g ID's:
  - Vendor ID: 05ac